Chengdu: Built environments

 Chengdu started the Five Main Roads & One Bridge project in 1997.
 Three of the roads supported the east part of the city, the other two led to the south.
 It established the foundation of the Eastern and Southern sub-centers of Chengdu.
 The two major sub-centers determined people's eastward and southward living trends.
 Large numbers of buildings appeared around the east and south of the 2nd Ring Road.
 The Shahe River renovation project together with Jin River project also set off a fashion for people living by the two rivers.
 It was said that the map of Chengdu should update every three months.

+A speculative housing boom occurred in the late 1990s and early 2000s.
 In 2000, dozens of commercial real estate projects also appeared.
 While promoting the real estate market, the Chinese government encouraged citizens to buy their own houses by providing considerable subsidies at a certain period.
 Houses were included in commodities.